Freelancers and contractors will generally have no legal right to reinstatement if their Client terminates or chooses not to renew their contract.

 Our Crunch advisors are only able to answer accountancy related questions.
 If you have an employment question, please either leave a comment below or phone the Acas Helpline on 0300 123 110.

 Contracts & agreements

-Some freelancers and employers don’t like a written contract of any description, but we would recommend it to ensure both parties are clear about what has been agreed, so there’s no confusion or dispute later.
+Some freelancers and employers don’t like a written contract of any description, but we would recommend it to ensure both parties are clear about what has been agreed and to minimise the risk of confusion or dispute later.
 If you don’t have a written contract, it can be more complicated to enforce the rights contained within the agreement.

 The main elements of a valid contract for services (that the self-employed have) are:

 - The intention to enter into legal relations

 - The offer (of work) and its acceptance (an agreement)

 - Consideration (e.g. in return for doing work/providing a service the ‘worker’ receives payment).